Dear our beloved Tea Talk customers and friends,

 And so, as Tea Talk Café closes, it seems all the more fitting now that Michael published a book to help secure the story and stories of Tea Talk in his book, “Tea Talk: One Story at a Time”.
 Now would be a great time for you to encounter the incredible account of the journey it took for the social venture, Tea Talk Café, to become a reality, even as you now follow our latest updates to see what will be next!
 The book chronicles the beauty and wonder of Vietnam that Michael became familiar with, as well as the challenges he would face in a foreign land.
 If you never got a chance to walk through the doors of Tea Talk, where so many lives have been changed, then you still have this opportunity to have the doors opened to you as you turn the pages of this book.
 We trust that after you read this account, you’ll look eagerly with us to see what is ahead!

-Tea Talk Story Book is still available for sale!
-If you want to order one, please:
+Tea Talk Story Book is available at:

 📚 Leave us a message via this email (for those who are based in Vietnam);